AIs-HE/mecalapp/calculation_guidelines/circuit_dimmension_architecture.md

 - **Modal Configuration UI:** A 7-question modal (4 boolean toggles + 3 numeric inputs) was added.
 Defaults: `NonEseBool=false`, `DCBool=false`, `TranBool=false`, `GenBool=false`, `niFactor=1.25`, `deltaV=5`, `percLoss=3.88`.
 - **Navigation:** `components/MemoryCard.jsx` was updated to handle `memory_type: 'circuit'` and route users to the Circuit Dimension main page.
 This fixed an earlier redirect issue where `memory_type` values did not match the frontend expectation.
 - **Configuration Persistence:** Modal values are saved to `localStorage` so the Secondary page layout can read and apply them immediately without a DB round-trip.
 This supports optimistic UX and draft workflows.
-- **Secondary Layout (scaffold):** A 4-container secondary layout is present to accept configuration and display the calculation UI (Dark Blue header, Emerald Green project info, Purple tabs & gallery, White draft controls).
+   - **Secondary Layout (scaffold):** A 4-container secondary layout is present to accept configuration and display the calculation UI (Emerald header, Emerald Green project info, Purple tabs & gallery, White draft controls).
 Calculation engines and per-row functions are documented in this spec and are ready to be wired into the secondary layout.

 Where to look (code pointers):